temporalio/documentation/docs/go-workflows.md

 ## Workflows have options

-When you start a Workflow, you can pass along parameters that tell the Temporal Server how to handle the Workflow.
+When you start a Workflow, you can pass along a `StartWorkflowOptions` struct that tell the Temporal Server how to handle the Workflow.
-This includes the ability to set timeouts for Workflow execution, a Retry Policy, the Task Queue name, a data converter, search attributes, and Child Workflow options.
+This includes the ability to set timeouts for the Workflow execution, a `RetryPolicy`, the `TaskQueue` name, and `SearchAttributes`.

 ### Timeout settings